Nukleon84/OpenFMSL/README.md

 ## Set up
 As the build script is still hard-coded to my development computer, you must build everything manually for the moment.
 The project is setup using an enterprise component architecture model, so building from scratch is rather simple.
 Just follow the steps given below.

-1. Clone repository on your hard drive
+1. Clone the repository on your hard drive
 2. Build the solution ./source.contracts/OpenFMSL.contracts/OpenFMSL.contracts.sln.
 This will create a bin.contracts folder in the project root that all the components in the source folder reference to.
-3. Build all the solution in the ./source/ folder in any order you like.
+3. Build all the solutions in the ./source/ folder in any order you like.
 The binaries are put into the deploy/exe or deploy/exe_debug folder.
+There are no dependencies between the component projects.
 4. Execute shell.exe in the deploy folder to launch the simple IDE.

 ## Getting started
-1. Once the program has started, click the Load button to select the BasicExample.project file.
+1. Once the program has started, click the Load button (second from the left) to select the BasicExample.project file.
 2. Double-click the model "BTX column" from the list
 ![alt text](https://github.com/Nukleon84/OpenFMSL/blob/master/doc/IDE_Model.PNG "The IDE with a model loaded")
 3. Press the RUN button on the toolbar to execute the script.